getgud-io/cpp-getgud-sdk/README.md

   An example of a Match is a single CS:GO round inside the game.
   ```

-Now that the basic structure is set and we understand the main containers, we should talk about the `Player` entity, although it is not part of the main chain, it’s not less important than any entity in the chain.

 * The `Player` entity represents a literal player and holds the player’s PII.
 A Player belongs to a `Title`.
 Player also has a GUID, which should be unique to the `titleId`.
 A player has an interesting relationship with `Match`, it’s a N:N relationship; a match holds many players and a player plays in many matches.

 * A `TB Type` (AKA toxic behavior type) and its child `TB Subtype` are entities that represent toxic behaviors (cheating as well as griefing).
 For example, one TB-Type might represent the Aimbot cheat and one of its child TB-Subtypes would be Spinbot.
 You are going to use this when sending your `Reports` to Getgud.